Cisco Systems Whale Trades Spotted - Benzinga

-A whale with a lot of money to spend has taken a noticeably bullish stance on Cisco Systems.
+Someone with a lot of money to spend has taken a bullish stance on Cisco Systems CSCO.

-Looking at options history for Cisco Systems CSCO we detected 12 strange trades.
+Today, Benzinga's options scanner spotted 14 uncommon options trades for Cisco Systems.

 What's The Price Target?